 These drugs treat abnormal heart rhythms caused by irregular electrical activity of your heart.

-Antiplatelet drugs are used to treat heart disease.
 They are a group of powerful medications that prevent the formation of blood clots.

 For more than 100 years, aspirin has been used as a pain reliever.
 Since the 1970s, aspirin has also been used to prevent and manage heart disease and stroke.

-Is a plant-based diet good for your heart?
-More research needs to be done, but early studies suggest it may have a number of benefits.
+Early studies suggest it may have a number of benefits.